-- 1. Erosion Control Plans shall be prepared by a Certified Professional.
-Plans must contain the information set forth in this section to enable the Town Planning Board to determine whether the Plan will prevent the development from adversely affecting the water quality of the surface water due to erosion.
+- 1. Erosion Control Plans shall be prepared by a Certified Professional in accordance with the NYS Standards and Specifications for Erosion and Sediment Control.
+As a minimum, plans must contain the information set forth in this section to enable the Town Planning Board to determine whether the Plan will prevent the development from adversely affecting the water quality of the surface water due to erosion.
 In making this determination, Plans shall be evaluated pursuant to the Performance Standards in Section 11 hereof, and must therefore contain sufficient information to permit such evaluation. - 2.
 The Erosion Control Plan shall contain the name, address, and telephone number of the owner, contractor, and developer.
 In addition, the legal description of the property shall be provided, and its location with reference to such landmarks as major waterbodies, adjoining roads, railroads, subdivisions, or towns shall be clearly identified on a map. - 3.
-The structure and content of the Erosion Control Plan shall be as follows: - a.
-Background Information - 1) Project description which shall include, but not be limited to, a sequence of construction of the development site, including stripping and clearing, rough grading, construction of utilities, infrastructure, and buildings, and final grading and landscaping.
-Sequencing shall identify the expected date on which clearing will begin, the estimated duration of exposure of cleared areas, and the sequence of clearing, installation of temporary erosion and sediment measures, and establishment of permanent vegetation. - 2) Existing (pre-development) conditions including, but not limited to, an identification of soils, slopes and existing vegetative cover and drainage conditions. - 3) Proposed future (development) conditions, including, but not limited to, an identification of drainage conditions and changes in vegetative cover anticipated to result from proposed activity. - b.
-Erosion and Sediment Control - 1) Identification of temporary erosion and sediment control measures, including, but not to be limited to, seeding mixtures and rates, types of sod, method of seedbed preparation, expected seeding dates, and type and quantity of mulching for both temporary and permanent vegetative control measures. - 2) Identification of permanent erosion and sediment control measures. - c.
+The structure and content of the Erosion Control Plan shall be as follows:

+a.
+Background Information

+- 1) Project description which shall include, but not be limited to, a sequence of construction of the development site, including stripping and clearing, rough grading, construction of utilities, infrastructure, and buildings, and final grading and landscaping.
+Sequencing shall identify the expected date on which clearing will begin, the estimated duration of exposure of cleared areas, and the sequence of clearing, installation of temporary erosion and sediment measures, and establishment of permanent vegetation. - 2) Existing (pre-development) conditions including, but not be limited to, an identification of soils, slopes, and existing vegetative cover and drainage conditions. - 3) Proposed future (development) conditions, including, but not be limited to, an identification of drainage conditions and changes in vegetative cover anticipated to result from proposed activity.

+b.
+Erosion and Sediment Control

+- Identification of temporary erosion and sediment control measures, including, but not to be limited to, seeding mixtures and rates, types of sod, method of seedbed preparation, expected seeding dates, and type and quantity of mulching for both temporary and permanent vegetative control measures. - 2) Identification of permanent erosion and sediment control measures.

+c.
 Implementation Schedule and Maintenance including, but not limited to, easements and estimates of the cost of maintenance.